Welcome to Italy

-Italy is a destination for sophisticated travellers in search of the pleasures in life.
+Italy is an extraordinary destination for sophisticated travellers in search of the pleasures in life.
 Over the centuries, artists, poets and writers have been drawn to Italy by its rich cultural heritage and inspiring ambience.

 Italy provides so many experiences for such a small country.
 Head to Rome to explore the Roman ruins at the Colosseum, the setting of the famous gladiator contests, and the Pantheon, built more than 1800 years ago and still standing as a memento of the great Roman Empire.
 Or visit some of the world's greatest works of art, created by Italian artists.
 Who hasn't heard of Raphael's Madonna paintings or Michelangelo's frescos in the Sistine Chapel?

 For those wanting to leave the hustle and bustle of the city, try skiing in the Dolomite Mountains or take a romantic break in a medieval or traditional fishing village.
 You can't mention Italy and not talk about food.
 Italian cuisine is simple but so effective, from pasta and olive oil to seafood; and pizza and ice cream were invented here!
 Picturesque vineyards litter the countryside producing excellent regional wines and free tasting sessions.
 Of course, in a country so beautiful, there are a wide range of Italian hotels from which to base your explorations.

 Accommodation in Italy is as diverse as the country.
 Visitors who are travelling on a budget will find that there are plenty of good value options in the cities and in the countryside, including hostels, bed and breakfasts and budget hotels.
 On the other hand, those who have the budget can find some truly unique and stunning properties with excellent service and facilities.

 Top Things about Italy